PadmaUnlimited/padma-theme/padma/README.txt

 == Changelog ==

 = 0.0.25
-* Released: September 7, 2018
+* Released: September 11, 2018
-Snippets
+CSS Effects for images
-Degisn Mode updates
+Design Mode updates
 - Added more CSS Units
 New video block
+New Object-fit and Object-position options on sizes

 = 0.0.24